Thursday, September 15, 2011

 You'll need this:

-1 x large fillet of firm fish (We used Red Emperor - my favourite type of white fleshed fish)
+1 x large fillet of firm fish (We used Red Emperor)

 1 x large knob of butter